 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
-As a teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
-Join our acclaimed Department of Urology and discover how your talents can change lives.
+As the teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
+Join our acclaimed Division of Psychiatry Research Programs and discover how your talents can change lives.
 Yours included.

-The Clinical Research Coordinator II will be responsible for:
+The Clinical Research Specialist II will be responsible for:

 Assisting Principal Investigators (PIs) in planning and implementing clinical research studies as assigned.
 Coordinating preparation of protocol applications for submission to the IRB, sponsor or regulatory authority.
 Corresponding with the IRB, study sponsors, clinical research organizations, study participants and referring physicians.

 Recruiting study participants for enrollment in clinical trials.
 Following individual study protocols.
 Completing informed consent procedures as assigned.
 Organizing strategies for recruiting study participants, screening study participants for eligibility on the telephone, in the clinic and other settings as required.

 Organizing study procedures and scheduling study participants for study visits.
 Assisting the PI during patient visits.
 Performing study procedures designated for the Study Coordinator.